pvah88/BackToDNA/README.md

 Save your amino sequence alignment query as: query.fa

-3) Usage: If the directory where you save your amino acid alignment, nucleotide database and blast out is yourdirectory, then command to run is:
+3) Usage: If the directory where you save your amino acid alignment, nucleotide database and blast out is 'yourdirectory', then command to run is:

 ./backtodna -outdir $yourdirectory -query $yourdirectory/query.fa > backtodna.fa